 - Driving Under the Influence: For many of the same reasons that driving under the influence causes other accidents, it increases the chance of pedestrian accidents.

 - Impatient Drivers: In most circumstances, a pedestrian has the right-of-way in traffic.
-If a pedestrian is walking while a car is turning, with or without a light signaling the turn, cars may try to go around the pedestrian and misjudge the distance.
+If a pedestrian is walking while a car is turning, with or without a light signaling the turn, cars may try to go around the pedestrian and misjudge the distance, causing a pedestrian accident.

-- Recklessness: Reckless behavior by both drivers and pedestrians is one of the leading causes of pedestrian-vehicle accidents.
+- Recklessness: Reckless behavior by both drivers and pedestrians is one of the leading causes of vehicle- pedestrian accidents.
 Paying attention to traffic signals, whether you are a pedestrian or driver, is imperative for safety.

 - Bad Weather: A slippery road will make it difficult for a car to stop, even if they see a pedestrian.
 Rain and snow can cause a car to hydroplane and skid, which could make the car jump the curb.
 Finally, wet and slippery weather could cause a pedestrian to slip and fall into the path of a car.

 - Low Visibility: At nighttime, the number of pedestrian accidents generally increases.
 When walking or jogging at night, pedestrians should always wear white or light-colored clothing to increase visibility, as well as taking a flashlight to turn on at intersections.

 - Road Construction: While road construction inconveniences all drivers, it can also inconvenience pedestrians.
 While drivers can usually follow the flow of traffic to figure out alternate routes, pedestrians may end up somewhere where drivers don’t expect them leading to a higher possibility of an accident.

 - Left Turns: When turning left, cars may be too busy navigating busy intersections to pay attention to pedestrians or even road signals.